zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-312_840.md

   - TOPIC: Copywriting
 - Language Development M&C --> `_root_processing-language-meta`
   - Executing Strategy
+    - DANGER `getCurrentResonance(context)`
+      - **RIGGED CHURN IRRATIONAL** **Root-level Churn**: *Language is nothing but ton of legacy code stacked over one another where mankind is so sloppy due to abscence of holistic developmental rigorousness*
+        - CONT *for having leveled playing field with hostile alien forces and yet they drown themselves with the false fallacies of attraction of beauty and exoticness for their*
+        - CONT *lack of stimulant for primitive outburst managed in a sophisticated way enough to disguise as civilization.
+The fact that the world is built on top of such sloppiness*
+        - CONT *is insane in face of any unforseeable celestrial threats only because someone in the world says, let's party instead, for long term w'all'd be dead.*
+        - CONT *Now in the world of curators, people must realize how fxxked-up the underlying system is and probably will be, both on the world of legacy language and legacy systems.*
+        - CONT *Language only serves as pig-slaughting instruments, no more, but in what time is the world short of pigs to slaughter?*
+        - CONT *The only question is, on the chart of Zeitgeist, are we reaching the volume peak of piginess?*
+        - CONT *The negation signal of nepotism from top-down is a sign, but someone's gonna be there, handling the weight*
+        - ACTION Increase Rapport for *Meta Lanugage*
+        - HEDGE *Language evolution is mainly prominent on yearly/century timeframe, all viable instruments takes sophisticated power and influence, one will inevitably lose the spiritual independence, one shall delay such inevitable long enough to leave trace of ration and salvation with precision, consistency, and devotion*
+        - HEDGE *Up until the internal pulsating pain is so great that either an entity steps to the waves or takes the permanent churn*
   - Adjustment Panel
+    - **REVERSED_TAPER** TAPER: *50% effort globally, but all nodes tagged with IMMUNE will double its effort*
   - Assessment Transcript
     - `WARNING: French and German sectors are approaching threshold beyond which mere vocabulary size isn't enough to capture progress in combat effectiveness`
     - `ERROR: Chinese and English sectors are beyond the threshold beyond which mere vocabulary size isn't enough to capture progress in combat effectiveness`